srikpv/GTBootCamp_Work/09-NodeJS/README.md

-# Readme Generator
+# Note Taking App with Express

 ## Description

-This application generates Readme Markdown file based upon your inputs
+This app lets you manage your notes thru a json file

 ## Table of Contents